Rithari/OnePlusBot/Documentation.md

 ### Illegal character checker

 Check username of users joining server so that it triggers a message in #modqueue when a user join with an illegal character at the first position.
+Bot will automatically react to that message with a :postbox: emoji.
+Clicking on it will open a modmail thread with that user.

 Illegal characters are in a regex stored in database.
 Changing that regex will require use of `;reloaddb` command for changes to be taken into account.

 ### Server suggestions